kibo-web-app-dev-jan-23/final-project---crud-app-code_crusaders/code_crusaders.md

-# Electric Cars
+# App Description

-Electric cars is an applicatio that displays available vehicles for sale in a car shop.
-It allows shop owners to edit displayed vehicles, view orders placed by customers and delete vehicles when they are out of stock.
-It also allows addition of new vehicles to the displayed items.
+This is a Flask web application for a vehicle dealership.
+The app allows users to view, add, edit and delete vehicles from a SQLite database.
+It also allows users to order a vehicle by providing their name and email address.
+The application was created using Python 3 and the Flask web framework.

-## Schema tables
+## Schema

- The tables in schema.sql are
+The schema of this app is defined in models.py.
+There are two tables defined:

- - Vehicles table which cotains the information about each vehicle.
-It has the make, the model, the year, the range and the price columns.
- - Orders table which keeps the records of orders placed by the customers.It consists of columns for the customer name, customer email address and the order date.
- - Vehicle brands table which links the car id to the order id
+### vehicles: This table stores the details of all the vehicles in the dealership.
+It has the following columns:
+- id: An integer representing the unique ID of the vehicle.
+- make: A string representing the make of the vehicle.
+- model: A string representing the model of the vehicle.
+- year: An integer representing the year of the vehicle.
+- range: An integer representing the range of the vehicle.
+- price: A float representing the price of the vehicle.
+- orders: A relationship to the orders table.

+### orders: This table stores the details of all the orders made by customers.
+It has the following columns:

+- id: An integer representing the unique ID of the order.
+- vehicle_id: An integer representing the ID of the vehicle being ordered.
+This is a foreign key referencing the id column in the vehicles table.
+- customer_name: A string representing the name of the customer who placed the order.
+- customer_email: A string representing the email address of the customer who placed the order.
+- order_date: A datetime representing the date and time when the order was placed.

  ## Setting up
  To set up, install the dependencies using pip